Skip to main content

 “Did I…” Her voice trembled.
 “Kill that man?”
 She gasped as Swadhin smiled faintly and shook his head.

-“Will you like it if we take you home?”
+“Would you like it if we took you home?”
 He asked.
 Abhaya’s throat dried.
 “Home?”

 Swadhin nodded.
 “To your would-be husband.
 You can get married and…” He stopped at her stare.